bioboot/bggn213_f17/lectures.md

 <br>

 ## 12: Bioinformatics in drug discovery and design
-**Topics**: The traditional path to drug discovery; High throughput screening  approaches; Computational receptor/target-based bioinformatics approaches; Computational ligand/drug-Based bioinformatics approaches; Small molecule docking methods; Prediction and analysis of biomolecular motion, conformational variants and functional dynamics; Molecular simulation and drug optimization.
+**Topics**: The traditional path to drug discovery; High throughput screening  approaches; Computational receptor/target-based bioinformatics approaches; Computational ligand/drug-based bioinformatics approaches; Small molecule docking methods; Prediction and analysis of biomolecular motion, conformational variants and functional dynamics; Molecular simulation and drug optimization.

 **Goals**:
 - Appreciate how bioinformatics can predict functional dynamics & aid drug discovery,
 - Be able to use Bio3D and R for the analysis and prediction of protein flexibility,
 - Be able to perform *In silico* docking and virtual screening strategies for drug discovery,
-- Understand the role of increasing role of molecular simulation and bioinformatics in the drug discovery process.
+- Understand the increasing role of bioinformatics in the drug discovery process.

 **Material**: